Destruction of the Church of the Holy Sepulchre

 The Church of the Holy Sepulchre, other churches, synagogues, Torah scrolls and other non-Muslim religious artifacts and buildings in and around Jerusalem, were destroyed starting on 28 September 1009 on the orders of the Fatimid Caliph Al-Hakim bi-Amr Allah, known by his critics as "the mad Caliph" or "Nero of Egypt".
 His son, the Fatimid Caliph Al-Zahir, allowed the Byzantines to rebuild the Church of the Holy Sepulchre in 1027–28.
 The construction of a much diminished ensemble was wrapped up by 1048.
 This was the second of the two times the church was seriously damaged, the first being in 614 during the Byzantine–Sasanian War of 602–628.

+First desecration

+The church was set aflame by the Persian Sasanians during the conquest of Jerusalem in 614, as were many churches that suffered from destruction.
+The conquest had also resulted in the seizure of important Christian treasures and relics from the city, including the relic traditionally identified as the True Cross which was taken to the Sasanid territory.